RyanLua/Shime/README.md

 If you see a **bug or want a feature**, please [open an issue](https://github.com/RyanLua/Shime/issues/new/choose).

-To get started,**learn more about contributing** at [CONTRIBUTING.md](https://github.com/RyanLua/Shime/blob/main/.github/CONTRIBUTING.md).
+To get started to go [CONTRIBUTING.md](https://github.com/RyanLua/Shime/blob/main/.github/CONTRIBUTING.md) on how to contribute.

 ## License